 The Company's bankers hold a pari passu charge over substantial portion of assets of the Company for the credit facilities granted.
 In addition, the Company is required to maintain certain performance and coverage ratios.
+There are no breaches of covenants during the current period.

-The Company borrows from commercial banks and others at market interest rates.
+The Company borrows from commercial banks and others at interest rates ranging from 4% to 6.5% (2021: 4.75% to 6.75%) per annum.
 The interest rates on overdrafts and short-term loans are subject to change at the discretion of the banks, upon renewal of the facilities.